Bill Text: CA SB987 | 2023-2024 | Regular Session | Amended

 (12) A foreign government, if requested by the individual who is the subject of the record requested, if needed in conjunction with the individual’s application to adopt a minor child who is a citizen of that foreign nation.
 Requests for information pursuant to this paragraph shall be in accordance with the process described in Sections 11122 to 11124, inclusive.
 The response shall be provided to the foreign government or its designee and to the individual who requested the information.

-(13) A treatment provider, if disclosure is requested by county staff performing pretrial investigation and release services under Sections 1318 and 1318.1, with the consent of the subject of the state summary criminal history, and for purposes of furthering the subject’s compliance with court-ordered conditions of pretrial release or diversion.
+(13) A services or treatment provider, community health worker, or case manager, if disclosure is requested by county staff performing pretrial investigation and release services under Sections 1318 and 1318.1, with the consent of the subject of the state summary criminal history, and for purposes of furthering the subject’s compliance treatment needs and ability to comply with court-ordered conditions of pretrial release or diversion.

 (d) Whenever an authorized request for state summary criminal history information pertains to a person whose fingerprints are on file with the Department of Justice and the department has no criminal history of that person, and the information is to be used for employment, licensing, or certification purposes, the fingerprint card accompanying the request for information, if any, may be stamped “no criminal record” and returned to the person or entity making the request.